-We operate in a capital-intensive industry and we expect to finance the purchase of additional vessels and other capital expenditures through a combination of borrowings from commercial banks, cash generated from operations and debt and equity financings.
+We operate in a capital-intensive industry and we expect to finance our capital expenditures, as well as potential future acquisitions of LNG vessels or other LNG infrastructure assets through a combination of borrowings from commercial banks, cash generated from operations and debt and equity financings.
 In addition to paying distributions, our other liquidity requirements relate to paying our operating and general and administrative expenses, servicing our debt, funding investments, funding working capital and maintaining cash reserves against fluctuations in operating cash flows.
 Our funding and treasury activities are intended to maximize investment returns while maintaining appropriate liquidity.